Skip to Content

 It’s so plain outside, yet the Sanctuary of Atotonilco is so decorative and beautiful inside

-You can visit the sanctuary on your own or ask for a guided tour from the San Miguel de Allende tourism office.
+You can also ask for a guided tour from the San Miguel de Allende tourism office.

 Experience more of Mexico!

-Photo credits: 2 to 7, 9 © Janice and George Mucalov, SandInMySuitcase
+Photo credits: 2 to 6, 8 to 10 © Janice and George Mucalov, SandInMySuitcase

 About the authors